orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Rewriting/replacing/collapsing
 - start with one, find match, then match entire structure and revert if not. ; one way.
 Detach and reattach.
-- Local modular structure: left/right collapse simultaneously to get a modular rewrite in.
+- Local modular structure: left/right collapse simultaneously to get a modular rewrite in ; then check locally to break the recursion.

 Causal = ordering = sorting = indexing = assymmetry = variance ; grouped usefully